Animal welfare is an important element in pig production in Denmark.

 Animal welfare is an important element in pig production in Denmark as good animal ethics and welfare will provide stronger and healthier pigs.
 Danish farmers can point to a continuous improvement in the pig welfare standards within their production.
 All Danish pigs are produced within independently monitored assurance schemes, which also require a monthly visit by the local veterinarian.
-In addition, the Danish authorities run an annual programme of ‘unannounced’ visits to ensure that all welfare legislation is being complied with.
+In addition, the Danish Veterinary and Food Administration (the Danish authorities) run an annual programme of ‘unannounced’ visits to ensure that all welfare legislation is being complied with.

 The organisation of the agricultural sector provides for an established system for research and development and a fast implementation of the results.
 Therefore, we have also come a long way concerning initiatives in animal welfare when it comes to e.g. untethered sows in all pig house units, in particular requirements for investigation and rummaging materials and special focus on the immediate environment for suckling pigs and the sows’ maternal instincts.